guillaumebrunerie/initiality/README.md

 - `reflection.agda`: some definitions for using reflection (used in `syntx.agda`)
 - `syntx.agda`: properties of the raw syntax
 - `rules.agda`: typing rules and admissible rules
-- `contextualcat.agda`: the models of the type theory and morphisms between them
+- `contextualcat.agda`: models of the type theory
+- `contextualcatmor.agda`: morphisms between models of the type theory
 - `quotients.agda`: quotients (postulated)
 - `termmodel.agda`: the term model
+- `termmodel-common.agda`: preliminary definitions and helper functions for the term model
+- `termmodel-synccat.agda`: the contextual category part of the term model
+- `termmodel-X.agda`: the part of the term model related to type former X
 - `partialinterpretation.agda`: the partial interpretation function
+- `interpretationsubstitution.agda`: commutation of substitution and the interpretation function
+- `interpretationweakening.agda`: commutation of weakening and the interpretation function
 - `totality.agda`: totality of the partial interpretation function
+- `initiality-existence.agda`: existence part of the proof of initiality of the term model
-- `initiality.agda`: initiality of the term model
+- `initiality-uniqueness.agda`: uniqueness part of the proof of initiality of the term model